-BY SUBMISSION TO THE HAWAI'I EPROCUREMENT SYSTEM (HIEPRO).
+BY SUBMISSION TO THE HAWAI'I E-PROCUREMENT SYSTEM (HIEPRO).
 PLEASE DIRECT QUESTIONS RELATING TO THIS SOLICITATION TO SUSAN GRAY-ELLIS AT SUSAN.GRAY-ELLIS@HAWAII.GOV.

-Due to the COVID-19 pandemic, a hard copy of the solicitation may be obtained from the HSEO CONTRACTS OFFICE only with advanced notice.
-Please call Susan Gray-Ellis at 808-587-9002 to make prior arrangements.
+Due to the COVID-19 pandemic, a hard copy of the solicitation may be obtained from HSEO CONTRACTS OFFICE only with advanced notice.
+Please call Susan Gray-Ellis at 808-587-9002 to make arrangements.
 There will be a five cent (\$0.05) per page charge for copies.
-This solicitation may also be accessed via the following URL: http://spo.hawaii.gov>click on HlePRO (eProcurement System tile).
+This solicitation may also be accessed via the following URL: http://spo.hawaii.gov, then click on HIePRO (eProcurement System) tile.

-The Hawaii State Energy Office is committed to providing equal access consistent with the Americans with Disabilities Act (ADA), the Americans with Disabilities Amendment Act of 2008 (ADAAA), and other state and federal laws.
+The Hawai'i State Energy Office is committed to providing equal access consistent with the Americans with Disabilities Act (ADA), the Americans with Disabilities Amendment Act of 2008 (ADAAA), and other state and federal laws.
 If you have a disability that may restrict your ability to meaningfully participate in this solicitation, we will provide you with a reasonable and appropriate accommodation at no cost to you.
-If you need an auxiliary aid, service or other reasonable accommodation, please contact Susan Gray-Ellis at 808-587-9002 or susan.gray-ellis@hawaii.gov.
+If you need an auxiliary aid/service or other reasonable accommodation, please contact Susan Gray-Ellis at 808-587-9002 or susan.gray-ellis@hawaii.gov.
 Requests made as early as possible will allow adequate time so that we may best serve you.